soi-20/brains/_posts/2099-01-02-the-two-narratives.md

 ### Faster: Focusing on finding the timing

-Second, you can term Marc's approach to entrepreneurial strategy: focusing on execution(finding the timing).
+You can term Marc's approach to entrepreneurial strategy: focusing on execution(finding the timing).

 It is not so obvious that one path to monopoly is more profitable than the other.
 If you focus on execution you can get to market quicker and with fewer resources.
 You can learn as you go and actually invest for the capabilities that will give you a competitive advantage in the future.
 In other words, while it takes on-going work — no resting on your monopoly laurels here — you can still ‘own’ a market.
 The difference is that your pricing is constrained by potential competition from other firms.